Let It Flow (Elvin Bishop album)

-Let It Flow is a solo album by rock musician Elvin Bishop, released in 1974.
-The album was recorded at Capricorn Studios in Macon, Georgia, several years after he left The Butterfield Blues Band.
+Let It Flow is a solo album by rock musician Elvin Bishop.
+His fourth studio album, it was released in 1974.
+The album was recorded at Capricorn Studios in Macon, Georgia, several years after he left the Butterfield Blues Band.
 Guest musicians include Charlie Daniels, Dickey Betts, Toy Caldwell, Vassar Clements, and Sly Stone.

 The album peaked at No. 100 on the Billboard 200.
+"Travelin' Shoes" was his first entry on the Singles chart, reaching No. 61.

 Critical reception

 AllMusic wrote that "Bishop was able to emphasize the country/blues aspects of his persona and his music in the move from Marin County, California, to Macon, Georgia."
 The Rolling Stone Album Guide called the album "almost too laid-back for its own good."

 Track listing

 All songs written by Elvin Bishop except where noted.